Linda061/magical-characters/README.md

 1. what observations or questions do you have about what you've learned so far?

-i learned how to fetch data from an API and display it dynamically and use some CSS effects like a responsive flexbox layout and hover effects to make the page look better and more interactive.
+I learned how to fetch data from an API and display it dynamically and use some CSS effects like a responsive flexbox layout and hover effects to make the page look better and more interactive.

 2. how long did it take you to complete this assignment? and how long did you expct it to take?